199911/hls-video-sharing/PITCHME.md

 Note:

-- Will not mention detail of video recording, compression
+- Will talk about how video send to client, will not cover detail of video recording and compression
-- Will not discuss desktop and mobile apps
+- Will about web browser, will not discuss desktop and mobile apps

 ---